 - They can last until the child reaches three years of age.
-In the case of adoption, 12 or 24 months before the child reaches the age of 18.
+In the case of adoption, 12 or 24 months before the child reaches the age of 18 (not longer).
 During this period, the employer undertakes to save your job and offer it upon your return from your leave.

 - Contact the "Sodra" for the payment of a childcare benefit after the employer grants child care leave.
 An application for the payment of this benefit can be submitted to the "Sodra" online, by post or upon arrival at the office.